linemanjs/lineman-angular-template/README.md

 # A Lineman JS Template using Angular

-This provides the basic configuration needed to get an Angular app up and running with lineman.
+This is a project template for Angular JS applications using [Lineman](http://www.linemanjs.com).

 It includes the following features:

 1. Template Precompilation into Angulars $templateCache using `grunt-angular-templates`
 2. A basic login, logout service bound to sample routes inside `config/server.js`